-As well as being vegan, these vitamins are also free from gluten, wheat, lactose, added sugar, salt, yeast, preservatives and artifical colourings.
+As well as being vegan, these vitamins are also free from gluten, wheat, lactose, added sugar, salt, yeast, preservatives, and artificial colourings.
 The vitamins are also cruelty-free, and not tested on animals.

-What’s to additinally love about Viridian is that a percentage of their profits to go children’s and environmental charities.
+What’s to additionally love about Viridian is that a percentage of their profits to go children’s and environmental charities.
 So far, the Viridian Nutrition Charity Donation programme has donated £390,000+ to charities.
 These include Friends of the Earth, NSPCC, Woodland Trust, UNICEF, The Princes Trust, RSPB, Terrence Higgins Trust, Shelter, Save the Children, and more.

 What’s more, Viridian uses minimum packaging for their products.
-This packaging is made from recycled or recyclable materials – from their glass vitamin bottles to the recycled cardboard shipping boxes.
+This packaging is made from recycled or recyclable materials – from glass vitamin bottles to recycled cardboard shipping boxes.
 Viridian also operate their own deposit return scheme, offering a 25p refund for when glass vitamin bottles are returned.

 Buy Viridian’s High-Potency Calcium and Vitamin D3 Capsules from Naturisimo for £26.90* for 60 capsules.